Leadwerks/Documentation/3daabb.md

 ## AABB Intersection Tests

+We have several methods that can perform intersection tests using AABBs.
+Because these operations are very efficient, it's okay to use them many times without worrying about their impact on performance.

 | Method | Description |
 |---|---|
 | [IntersectsPoint](Aabb_IntersectsPoint.md) | Tests the intersection of the box and a point in 3D space |